wmartinmimi/apk-devtool/README.md

 - project creation

-If you want to change some variables, you have to modify apkdev for now.
+If you want to change some variables, you can modify config file in apk-devtool directory.
-Sorry!

 Works on termux!